Esri/arcgis-runtime-samples-android/kotlin/add-features-with-contingent-values/README.md

 5. Create a new `ArcGISFeature` using `ArcGISFeature.createFeature()`
 6. Get the first field by name using `ArcGISFeatureTable.fields.find{ }`.
 7. Then get the `Field.domain` as an `CodedValueDomain`.
-8. Get the coded value domain's `codedValues` to get an array of `CodedValue`s.
+8. Get the coded value domain's `codedValues` to get an array of `CodedValue`'s.
 9. After selecting a value from the initial coded values for the first field, retrieve the remaining valid contingent values for each field as you select the values for the attributes.
     i.
 Get the `ContingentValueResult`s by using `ArcGISFeatureTable.getContingentValues(ArcGISFeature, "field_name")` with the feature and the target field by name.
     ii.
 Get an array of valid `ContingentValues` from `ContingentValuesResult.contingentValuesByFieldGroup` dictionary with the name of the relevant field group.